foxyflow/foxyflow/README.md

 - 👋 Hi, I’m Luke Fox, I enjoy programming games.
-- 👀 Looking for a Unity Developer?
+- 👀 Looking for a Game Developer?
 That's me :)
-- 💞️ Checkout TowerOfPower a 2D puzzle platformer created in Unity using C# -- collaborate with me if you like.
+- 💞️ Checkout TowerOfPower a 2D puzzle platformer created in Unity using C#
+- Projects in the works: C++ SDL3 game; and C++ Raspberry Pico project when I get all the parts.
 - 📫 foxyflow@contractor.net

 <!---